14 Fall Weekend Family Getaways Near NYC

 Fall in the Northeast is a lovely time of year for a family getaway.
 The crisp air, fall colors, and outdoor activities are hard to resist for most kids (and grown-ups).
-New Yorkers can experience that magic right in the city's gorgeous parks, some of which feel almost like a countryside retreat during a foliage walk.
-But for a weekend away to recharge fully.
+While New Yorkers can experience some magic in our city's gorgeous parks, which can feel almost like a countryside retreat during a foliage walk, there's nothing like a weekend away to recharge fully.
 If you stayed close to home during the summer travel season, you're probably itching for fall travel weekend to immerse your family in seasonal fun.

 The historic town of Roxbury is fun to walk, or take in the foliage on a train ride with the Delaware and Ulster Railroad, which departs from a historic depot in Roxbury.
 Mini day trips from the area include Cooperstown and the Baseball Hall of Fame (an hour away).

-The inn offers programs to connect visitors with the surroundings.
-Venture out onto Casco Bay on a working lobster boat, participate in a garden tour, take a guided nature hike, or visit the historic Portland Head Light, the oldest lighthouse in Maine, surrounded by space for kids to run and explore.
+The inn offers family-friendly programming like family yoga and children's art classes.
+Visit the historic Portland Head Light, the oldest lighthouse in Maine, surrounded by space for kids to run and explore.
 The Inn's Sea Glass restaurant offers a dining experience with an eco-emphasis on serving underutilized, yet delectable, Gulf of Maine seafood.
-If your children don't care for fish, there's a standard kids' menu.
+If your children don't care for fish, there's a standard kids menu.
 The inn is also one of the most pet-friendly hotels anywhere, so bring the pooch for some canine pampering.

 There's lots of love from the animals at the Pine Ridge Dude Ranch.
 Photo courtesy of the Pine Ridge Dude Ranch

-Just 90 miles from New York City, Pine Ridge Dude Ranch offers an off-the-beaten path experience with all-inclusive convenience.
+Just 90 miles from New York City, Pine Ridge Dude Ranch offers an off-the-beaten-path experience with all-inclusive convenience.
 You'll see fall foliage from a unique viewpoint here: On horseback, as a trail ride is included in stays for all visitors ages 9+.
 Younger buckaroos can enjoy pony rides daily.
-If equines aren't your thing, consider all the other activities the ranch has to offer from fishing, to rock wall climbing, swimming, a petting zoo, and more.
+If equines aren't your thing, consider all the other activities the ranch offers from fishing to rock wall climbing, swimming, a petting zoo, and more.
 Big-time off-season discounts mean kids can stay for half-price, or even FREE, many weekends in fall.
 Despite the low price, the activities don't take a break.
 There are special harvest weekends, a line-dancing weekend, Halloween activities, and more.
-Enjoy farm-fresh produce during the weekly Sunday-morning farmers markets.
+Enjoy farm-fresh produce during the weekly Sunday-morning farmers market.

-Vermont is loaded with charming villages and covered bridges, but even in state that’s chock-full of quaint, Woodstock stands tall.
-Nestled in majestic mountains, it's a top spot to view the fall foliage, which will greet you around every bend.
+Vermont is loaded with charming villages and covered bridges, but even in a state chock-full of quaint, Woodstock stands tall.
+Nestled in majestic mountains, it's a top spot to view the fall foliage, which greets you around every bend.

-The Woodstock Inn is the essence of New England hospitality, and a great jumping off point for family fun in the area.
-The 142 spacious rooms and common areas are loaded with cozy touches like home-baked cookies served each afternoon.
+The Woodstock Inn is the essence of New England hospitality and a great jumping-off point for family fun in the area.
+The 142 spacious rooms and common areas are loaded with cozy touches.
 Complimentary bikes, large indoor and outdoor pools, and hiking trails provide hours of fun.
-Kelly Way Gardens, the resort's onsite garden, provides a holistic food supply to the resort's restaurants.
+Kelly Way Gardens, the resort's on-site garden, provides a holistic food supply to the resort's restaurants.

 Don't miss a visit to the Billings Farm & Museum.
-It's a fully operating dairy farm where you can get up close with the cows at the milking barn and explore the 19th century farmhouse and creamery.
-Educational programming is excellent and hotel guests enjoy free visits.
+It's a fully operating dairy farm where you can get up close with the cows.
+Educational programming is excellent, and hotel guests enjoy free visits.
 F.H.
 Gillingham & Sons is Woodstock's general store, owned and operated by the same family since 1866.
-They sell an eclectic range of goods, many produced locally, but quality is the unifying factor.
-Kids will also enjoy a trip to VINS Nature Center, a rehabilitation center for birds of prey, many of which are on display, that offers educational activities and even shows for kids, plus nature trails.
+It sells an eclectic range of goods, many produced locally, but quality is the unifying factor.
+Kids also enjoy a trip to VINS Nature Center, a rehabilitation center for birds of prey, many of which are on display, that offers educational activities and even shows for kids, plus nature trails.
 On your way, stop to gawk at the majestic Quechee Gorge, which is sure to stun the whole family into silence (for a moment or two).

-Hampshire County in Massachusetts is blend of artsy villages, progressive college towns, and agricultural landscapes.
+Hampshire County in Massachusetts is a blend of artsy villages, progressive college towns, and agricultural landscapes.
 Northampton is home to Smith College, where the garden-filled campus is great for a stroll, and a visit to the Smith College Museum of Art is worthwhile.
-The small art collection is impressive but just as memorable are the museum's decorative public bathrooms.
-Even if nature doesn't call, don't miss these bold, creative functional works of art.
+The small art collection is impressive, but just as memorable are the museum's decorative public bathrooms.
+Even if nature doesn't call, don't miss these bold, creative, functional works of art.

 The historic Hotel Northampton offers 106 guestrooms, gracious public spaces, and friendly service, all walking distance from everything.
 Rent bikes at Northampton Bicycle and cycle the flat, 11-mile, car-free Norwottuck Rail Trail to Amherst.
 It's fringed with a canopy of colorful fall leaves and is just right for most school-aged kids to handle at least a section.
 The trail offers lots of snack options along the way, including luscious ice cream at Maple Valley Milk Company and Farm Store.